c2FmZQ/c2FmZQ/README.md

 contributions are welcome.

 The server has no way to decrypt the files that are uploaded by the clients.
-The server knows how many files you have, how big they are, and who they're shared with.
+It knows how many files you have, how big they are, and who they're shared with.

 The client has to trust the server when sharing albums.
 The server provides the contact search feature (/v2/sync/getContact), which returns a User ID and a public key for the contact.
-Then the album is shared with that User ID and public key (via /v2/sync/share).
+Then, the album is shared with that User ID and public key (via /v2/sync/share).

 A malicious server _could_ replace the contact's User ID and public key with someone else's, and make the user think they're sharing with their friend while actually sharing with an attacker.
+The client application lets the user verify the contact's public key before sharing.

 When viewing a shared album, the app / user has to trust that the shared content is "safe".
 Since the server can't decrypt the content, it has no way to sanitize it